 The Barber Concerts team recruit for student volunteers each year to steward at their lunchtime and evening concerts.
 Why not get involved to get experience in a professional music environment and maybe catch some internationally renowned chamber music while you’re there!

-Your involvement in Music Society ensembles can earn you points towards a Personal Skills Award – this is a great addition to your CV and could help you to stand out to employers.
-If you’re already involved in the Music Society then you’re well on your way to a PSA.
+Your involvement in Music Society ensembles can earn you recognition towards your Birmingham Award – this is a great addition to your CV and could help you to stand out to employers.
+If you’re already involved in the Music Society then you’re well on your way to your Birmingham Award.

 STUDENT SUPPORT AGREEMENT

-If you have a Student Support Agreement in place with your department that you think could impact your involvement in an ensemble you can talk to Gavin Allsop (choral ensembles) or Christina Hancock (instrumental ensembles) about this in confidence.
+If you have a Student Support Agreement in place with your department that you think could impact your involvement in an ensemble you can talk to Gavin Allsop and Eoin Funnell about this in confidence.
 This might include getting music in larger print, on different coloured paper, or having an agreement in place about absences from rehearsals.